 I knew Japan was a country that still held on to many of its traditions, despite its rapid growth as a very modern nation.
 It’s one of the reasons I have always wanted to come here – to seek out pockets of the old, ‘real’ Japan.
-Experiencing a stay in a Ryokan – a traditional Japanese style house or ‘inn’ whose concept dates back to the Edo period from the early 1600’s to the late 1800’s – came under that aspiration.
+The experience of staying in a Ryokan – a traditional Japanese style house or ‘inn’ whose concept dates back to the Edo period from the early 1600s to the late 1800’s – came under that aspiration.

 I got the opportunity to be a guest at the beautiful Homeikan for six days – said to be one of the oldest Ryokan in the whole of Japan.

 I couldn’t have asked for a more traditional introduction.

 With three houses to choose from, Homeikan feels worlds away from the bright lights and bustle of Tokyo, tucked away in a quiet, local area close by to the well-known area of Uneo.
 I tried out two of the houses – Honken and Daimachi Bekkan – and both rooms were like living in an immaculate micro-apartment complete with TV, fridge, telephone, a seating area with a tea set, and a futon style bed (which is laid out for you in the early evening or whenever you request it).